 7. What is the purpose of the study?

-Describe the study goal(s) in *note this should be lay language for participants from the general population).
+Describe the study goal(s) in (*note this should be lay language for participants from the general population).

 The purpose is to create a registry/biobank, a collection of data and samples for future research purposes.